datajoint/workflow-miniscope/README.md

 [workflow_miniscope/ingest.py](workflow_miniscope/ingest.py))
 3. Processing results.

++ See the [Element Miniscope documentation](https://elements.datajoint.org/description/miniscope/) for the background information and development timeline.

-For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
 This work is supported by the National Institutes of Health.

 ## Workflow architecture